nikcleju/ESDM_Course/Projects/P3_ATM.md

 2. The Simulink model has the following inputs and outputs:

     Inputs:
-    - CardInserted (boolean)
+    - CardInserted (boolean): becomes TRUE when a card is inserted
-    - TruePIN (number, 0000 to 9999)
+    - TruePIN (number, 0000 to 9999): the true PIN of the card
-    - AccountMoney (boolean, 0 to 100000)
+    - AccountMoney (boolean, 0 to 100000): the available money in the client's account
-    - KeyboardPIN (0000 to 9999):
+    - KeyboardPIN (0000 to 9999): the PIN introduced by the client
+    - CashWanted (number, 0 to 100000): how much money does the client want to get
     - Enter button (boolean)
     - Cancel button (boolean)

     Outputs:
     - ReleaseMoney (number, 0 to 100000)
         - when 0, nothing is released
-        - when non-zero, the specified amount is released
+        - when non-zero, the specified amount of cash is released
     - UpdateAccountMoney: set the final amount remaining in the account after the operation
     - ReleaseCard (boolean): activates the motor for releasing the card
     - Status output: